Hans Loewald: Background and education

 Loewald was born in Colmar, then Germany.
 His father, who died shortly after his birth, was a Jewish physician with an interest in dermatology and psychiatry; his mother was a gifted musician, who played the piano.
-Loewald did medical training in Germany - where he also studied philosophy with Martin Heidegger, who would influence him with his theory of language - before taking a medical degree from Rome University in 1935.
-He practised psychiatry in Italy until 1939, before moving with his family to the United States.
+Loewald did medical training in Germany – where he also studied philosophy with Martin Heidegger, who would influence him with his theory of language – before taking a medical degree from Rome University in 1935.
+He practiced psychiatry in Italy until 1939, before moving with his family to the United States.
 There he became fascinated by Freud's theory, in which he rooted all the features of his own thinking.
 He did not want to create a new psychoanalytic terminology, but, although he used Freud's terms, he gave them radically new meanings.

 Language

 Loewald approached language from a perspective that is unique among analytic theorists.
 Unlike Sullivan, Daniel Stern, and Freud, whose understanding of language included a sharp distinction between verbal and preverbal expressions, Loewald states that verbal and preverbal expressions are a form of sensory experience.

 He distinguishes between the primary process in which the child experiences only sounds (fantasy), and the secondary process, in which the child gives meaning to these sounds (reality).

 Psychopathology is caused by a split between these processes, between fantasy and reality.
 Mental health entails an open communication and interpenetration between the primary and the secondary process.